jyyulab/NetBID/docs/docs/advanced_analysis/advanced_analysis.md

 **further analysis and visualization of the significant drivers**.

-One "lazy mode" function without flexiable options is available for this part of analysis: `NetBID.lazyMode.DriverVisualization()`.
+One "lazy mode" function without flexible  options is available for this part of analysis: `NetBID.lazyMode.DriverVisualization()`.
 User could check the manual for this function and try the demo code for usage.

 The complete step-by-step demo script for result visualization can be found here, [analysis_and_plot_demo1.R](https://github.com/jyyulab/NetBID-dev/blob/master/demo_scripts/analysis_and_plot_demo1.R).